devotuoma/Cutomers-Churn-Prediction/README.md

 Moreover, for those customers that are at risk of churning, a discount might incentivize them to stay with our client.
 The head of the SME division is considering a 20% discount that is considered large enough to dissuade almost anyone from churning (especially those for whom price is the primary concern).

 The Associate Director (AD) held an initial team meeting to discuss various hypotheses, including churn due to price sensitivity.
 After a discussion with your team, you have been asked to go deeper into the hypothesis that the churn is driven by the customers’ price sensitivities.
+The client plans to use the predictive model on the 1st working day of every month to indicate to which customers the 20% discount should be offered.